The Emotions of Recovery

 - Celebrating progress

-Healthy Habits: Move Into A Routine
+Healthy Habits: Move into a Routine

 By week three, she started making time for social opportunities.
 “I had a friend pick me up and take me to lunch outside of the house every Wednesday until I was cleared to drive myself.”

-She also advises, “Patients should definitely ask how much and how often they should get up to walk and how much they should increase their walking each week.
+She also advises: “Patients should definitely ask how much and how often they should get up to walk and how much they should increase their walking each week.
 Before I began cardiac rehab, I had a chart that told me how much I needed to walk and how many times a day.
 At week two, I started with 5-10 minutes 3-5 times a day.
 I would check it off the chart, even though I just walked laps within my home.
 The dog thought it was strange at first, but then he started walking laps with me.
-I know recovery is different for everyone, but again, if I had not been given such specific instructions I would not have known how much I could walk or the importance of moving to lower my risk of stroke.
+I know recovery is different for everyone, but again, if I had not been given such specific instructions, I would not have known how much I could walk or the importance of moving to lower my risk of stroke.
 I was moving much more than I thought I would be.”

 Manage your expectations and celebrate your small milestones.

-Learn the facts before you have your surgical procedure so that you’ll know what to expect.
+Learn the facts before you have your procedure so that you’ll know what to expect.
 The more you celebrate your small victories each day and notice the moments of gratitude, the more positive you will likely feel about your progress.

 Don’t feel defeated if you need help.